Trendyol/cbef/README.md

 ### GitLab
 Just open a new repository and copy the examples folder.

 The structure in `examples/.gitlab-ci.yml` will help you deploy your eventing function.

-You can store secrets as masked and protected in ci/cd variables.
+Also, you can store cluster connection  secrets as masked and protected in ci/cd variables.

 ## Function Configurations
 > Configurations that can be used in files with `.json` extension located in the functions folder